Clair Roddewig: Later career in Chicago

-Following World War II, Rodewig moved to Chicago, working as general counsel of the Chicago and Eastern Illinois Railroad.
+Following World War II, Roddewig moved to Chicago, working as general counsel of the Chicago and Eastern Illinois Railroad.
 In 1947, he became vice president of the railroad.
 He became the railroad's president in 1949, serving in this role until 1957.
 From 1957 through 1970, he served as president of the Association of Western Railways.

 Active in Chicago civics, Roddewig was considered an ally of Mayor Richard J. Daley.
 Roddewig served as president of the Chicago Board of Education from 1962 through 1964.
 He served as a mediator between the district and protest groups amid protests demanding the removal of Benjamin Willis from his position as Superintendent.
 In 1970, Daley appointed Roddewig to serve on the Chicago Transit Authority Board.
 He was serving on the transit board the time of his death.

 While living in Chicago, Roddewig served on the Citizens Board of the University of Chicago and the advisory committee of the Illinois Board of Higher Education.
 He also served on the board of Catholic Charities of Chicago.
 He was a trustee of the John Marshall Law School (of which he was an alumni, receiving a J.D. degree in 1947), as well as a trustee of both of DePaul University (which gave him an honorary L.L.
 D. in 1963) and of St. Mary's College in Notre Dame, Indiana.

 Roddenwig died on February 24, 1975, at the age of 72 while at the residence of one of his daughters in the Chicago suburb of Hinsdale, Illinois.